 The Great Pumpkin Hunt

 All you need are 3 apples, 1 onion, 4 popsicle sticks and some caramel coating.
 Cover the onion to look like an apple and have that eating contest.
 Pretty hilarious.
 Provide milk and breath mints for the contestant who draws the short straw.

 For one of the games or the costume contest, award a pumpkin with a crown on it as the award for being the ‘Pump-king.”

-Background Music (to play on iPod during games)
+Background Music (to play during games)